 On December 4, 2020, TechMagic USA LLC filed suit against our wholly-owned subsidiary, Solo, in Massachusetts Superior Court, Department Business Litigation, seeking recovery of up to approximately \$1.07 million for unpaid invoices pursuant to a Master Services Agreement dated February 5, 2018 by and between TechMagic and Solo.
 The invoices set forth services that TechMagic USA LLC purports to have provided to Solo regarding development of mobile software applications for MJF and Solo between March and November 2020 totaling approximately \$787,000.
 The suit seeks continued fees under the Master Services Agreement through the end of January 2021.
 Akerna provided a notice of termination of the Master Services Agreement on November 23, 2020 and the parties dispute the effective date of the termination.
 Solo disputes the validity of the invoices, in whole or in part, and intends to defend the suit vigorously.
-Mr. Ashesh Shah, formerly the president of Solo and currently the holder of 5.1% of our issued and outstanding shares of common stock is, to our knowledge, the founder and one of the principal managers of TechMagic USA LLC.
-As of June 30, 2021 and December 31, 2020, we recognized a loss contingency of \$0.6 million.
+Mr. Ashesh Shah, formerly the president of Solo and currently the holder of less than 5% of our issued and outstanding shares of common stock is, to our knowledge, the founder and one of the principal managers of TechMagic USA LLC.
+As of September 30, 2021 and December 31, 2020, we recognized a loss contingency of \$0.6 million.

 On April 2, 2021, TreCom Systems Group, Inc. ("TreCom") filed suit against Akerna and our wholly-owned subsidiary, MJ Freeway, LLC, in federal District Court for the Eastern District of Pennsylvania, seeking recovery of up to approximately \$2 million for services allegedly provided pursuant to a Subcontractor Agreement between MJ Freeway and TreCom.
 MJ Freeway provided a notice of termination of the operative Subcontractor Agreement on August 4, 2020.
 MJ Freeway disputes the validity of TreCom's invoices and the enforceability of the alleged agreement that TreCom submitted to the court.
 Akerna filed counterclaims against TreCom for breach of contract, a declaratory judgment, commercial disparagement, and defamation.
 TreCom failed to return Akerna's intellectual property and issued numerous disparaging statements to one of Akerna's clients.
-Akerna intends to vigorously defend against TreCom's claims, and pursue its own claims.
-As of June 30, 2021, we recognized a loss contingency of \$0.1 million.
+TreCom subsequently filed a motion to dismiss these counterclaims, which was denied by the court Akerna intends to vigorously defend against TreCom's claims, and pursue its own claims.
+As of September 30, 2021, we recognized a loss contingency of \$0.1 million.